ssfsx17/sky-islands/core.md

 - Type: Melee
 - Range: 5 feet
 - Target: Single
+- Mapless: One enemy in the front row
 - Roll a six-sided die (cube shape).
 On a roll of 1 or 2, you do an unarmed attack with half damage.
 On a roll of 3 or 4, you do a normal unarmed attack.
 On a roll of 5 or 6, you do double damage, and the target's Physical Armor is halved against the attack.
 The damage type is set to the element used.

 **Shoulder Check**: